jimktrains/kog/README.md

 * Header - Defines the types in the table.
 The lookup section must be an Enum and cover all values for that Enum.
 Each lookup-type is separated by a double bar (|).
 The Lookup section is separated from the return types by a double bar (||).
 The following line may only consist of dash (-) and pluses (+).
 Spacing in the header doesn't affect meaning and may be changed in order to make the table look good.
 The return types are separated by a bar (|)
 * Data - Contains all of the lookup values and their associated return values.
 Like the header, the lookup values are separated by bars(|) and from the return values by a double bar(||).
 The sections may or may not be separated by a spacing line similar to the one below the header.
 The table may or may not end in a spacing line.

-Tables are used by VarName((Lookup1, Lookup2)) There are 2 parenthesis becase the parameter is a tuple.
+Tables are used by VarName((Lookup1, Lookup2)) There are 2 parenthesis because the parameter to the method call is a tuple.
 Since the table returns a tuple, they can be used as input to another table lookup.
 TableName(Table2Name((Lookup1, Lookup2)))

 	Types
 		Enum1 as Enum(:Lookup11, :Lookup12)